mrzaxaryan/cpp-pic/README.md

 This project is licensed under the **GNU Affero General Public License v3.0** (AGPL-3.0).
 See [LICENSE](LICENSE) for full terms.

-You are free to use, modify, and distribute this software, provided that any derivative work -- including network services -- is also made available under the AGPL-3.0.
+You are free to use, modify, and distribute this software, provided that any derivative work - including network services, is also made available under the AGPL-3.0.
 For proprietary/closed-source licensing, contact [mrzaxaryan](https://github.com/mrzaxaryan).